UnityBaseJS/ub-jsdoc/README.md

 - Full Text Search with rank
 - Links to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) for a standard built-in objects
 - Click on member name will navigate to source
-- Compact layout on members
+- Compact layout for members
 - Responsive design
 - In case @module marked as a member of other module using `@memberOf module:parentModule` it does not appear in navigation panel
 - Click on anchor to copy link of any member to clipboard